 My Special Zucchini Bread: This is the more maximalist version of zucchini bread I've featured here since 2008.
 To the batter add: the zest of 2 lemons, 1/4 cup poppy seeds, 1/3 cup finely chopped crystalized ginger, 1 teaspoon cinnamon, and 1 tablespoon favorite curry powder.
 So fragrant!

-All the Zests Zucchini Bread: Add the zest of 3 limes, 2 oranges, and 3 lemons.
+All the Zests: Add the zest of 3 limes, 2 oranges, and 3 lemons.
 Consider swapping almond extract for the vanilla extract.

-Basil & Lemon Zucchini Bread: Add 1/3 cup chopped fresh basil and zest of two lemons to the we ingredients.
+Basil & Lemon: Add 1/3 cup chopped fresh basil and zest of two lemons to the wet ingredients.
 You can use Italian or lemon basil.

 Zucchini Oat Bread: An idea I haven't tested yet, but want to mention it in case someone wants to give it a try.
 Swap 1/3 cup of the flour for old-fashioned oats.

-Raz el Hanout Zucchini Bread: I've baked a delicious version using a Raz el Hanout spice blend, highly recommended!
+Raz el Hanout: I've baked a delicious version using a Raz el Hanout spice blend, highly recommended!
 Just add 1 tablespoon of Raz el Hanout to your dry ingredients.

-Zucchini Bread Muffins: Yes, you can make muffins!
+Muffins: Yes, you can make muffins with this batter!
 Fill lined muffin tins 2/3 full - 3/4 if you’re living on the edge!
 And bake until golden and cooked through.